zachleat/browser-logo-icon-set/README.md

 ## Deliverables

-Your choice of source images sizes:
+For your convenience we provide your choice of source image sizes:

 ### SVG / 64x64 PNG mix (Better for HDPI displays)